fiskl-accounting/help-docs/docs/Settings-Configurations/tax-settings.md

 In this section, you can:

-- View a list of all your taxes and their assigned tax numbers
+- View a list of all your taxes and their assigned [tax IDs](tax-settings#3-tax-idvat-numbers)
-- Add new taxes and assign them to a Tax ID
+- Add new taxes and assign them to a tax ID
-- Designate taxes as either Sales or Non-Sales taxes
+- Designate taxes as either [sales](tax-settings#sales-tax) or [non-sales](tax-settings#non-sales-tax) taxes
-- Assign multiple taxes to a single Tax ID
+- Assign multiple taxes to a single tax ID

-The currency of the tax is determined by the associated Tax ID.
+The currency of the tax is determined by the associated [tax IDs](tax-settings#3-tax-idvat-numbers).

-For example when creating French VAT tax, you would apply for a French VAT number and assign the appropriate VAT rate to that EUR Tax ID.
+For example when creating French VAT tax, you would apply for a French VAT number/ID and assign the appropriate VAT rate to that EUR Tax ID.

 :::info[tip]
 You can set a sales tax as your primary tax using the star icon on the right.
 This tax will then automatically be added when you create new line item.